25 Ways to Cope When Someone You Love Leaves You

 5. Removing all reminders

-This is one mistake many ex-couples make.
-One person walks out the door and the other is left in the rubble of everything that reminds them of the person that just walked out of their lives.
+One person walks out the door, and the other is left in the rubble of everything that reminds them of the person who just walked out of their lives.
 This is not the wisest step you can take if you need help moving on from a relationship.

 Depending on how emotionally stable you feel, you may want to spend some time wiping your space clean of everything that reminds you of them.
 This could include deleting all their photos from your gallery and even unfollowing them on Social Media.
 In any case, you don’t need those triggers.